NateHartley/Romulus/README.md

 ### Load an unpacked extension in Chrome
 1. Go to `chrome://extensions` in a new tab, or click Extensions -> Manage extensions
 2. Enable developer mode by toggling the switch
+3. Clone Romulus repository
-3. Click Load unpacked button and select Romulus directory
+4. Click `Load unpacked` button and select Romulus directory